 - reduced recreational value and amenity.

-Marine waters are generally considered to be in good condition as currents, wave action and tides are usually able to dilute and disperse pollution (for relatively small inputs).
-Marine waters are less vulnerable to degradation than estuaries and coastal lakes, especially those that are only intermittently open to the sea, where lower levels of tidal flushing result in a reduced resilience to pollution (BMT WBM 2017).
+Marine waters are generally considered to be in good condition as currents, wave action and tides can usually dilute and disperse small-scale pollution.
+Marine waters are less vulnerable to degradation than estuaries and coastal lakes, especially those that are only intermittently open to the sea, where lower levels of tidal flushing result in a reduced resilience to pollution ( ).

-Even in well-flushed systems, sedimentation, local pollution from stormwater runoff, urban and industrial development and sewage system overflows can impact on water quality.
+Even in well-flushed systems, water quality can be affected by sedimentation, local pollution from stormwater runoff, bushfires, urban, agricultural and industrial development, floodplain drainage and sewage system overflows.
 Pollutants can accumulate in sediments, and bioaccumulation can then lead to adverse effects on ecosystems and human health.
-For example, contamination of Homebush Bay by dioxins and the Hunter River by per- and poly-fluorinated alkyl substances (PFAS).

 Recreational water quality

 Water at NSW beaches is mainly polluted by stormwater discharges and sewage overflows after heavy rain and agricultural runoff.
-Pollution of coastal waters with faecal material can threaten recreational users due to the pathogens (organisms that can cause a range of illness in humans) in the faecal matter.
-Polluted water may contain pathogens such as enteric bacteria, viruses, protozoa and worms.
+Faecal material can pollute coastal waters and can threaten recreational users due to the pathogens (organisms that can cause a range of illnesses in humans) it may contain such as enteric bacteria, viruses, protozoa and worms.

-The NSW Government administers the Beachwatch program, which monitors recreational water quality at swimming beaches in NSW.
-Beachwatch provides information on the level of sewage and stormwater pollution at beaches to indicate their suitability for swimming and recreational use, and to inform the community of the effectiveness of stormwater and wastewater management.
+The NSW Government administers the Beachwatch program, which monitors recreational water quality at popular coastal swimming sites in NSW.
+Beachwatch provides information about the level of sewage and stormwater pollution at beaches to indicate their suitability for swimming and recreational use and to inform the community of the effectiveness of stormwater and wastewater management.

 - Beachwatch monitors 132 swimming sites in the Sydney, Hunter and Illawarra regions: 72 ocean beaches, 56 estuarine beaches, three lagoon/lake sites and one ocean rockpool.

 - Regional coastal councils monitor beaches under the Beachwatch Partnership Program.
-In the 2016–17 swimming season, 10 local councils participated in this program, which monitored 118 swimming sites, including beaches, coastal lagoons, ocean baths, estuaries and rivers.
+In the 2019–20 swimming season, nine local councils participated in this program, which monitored 96 swimming sites, including beaches, coastal lagoons, ocean baths, estuaries and rivers.

 Swimming sites are assigned a beach suitability grade, ranging from 'very good' to 'very poor'.
-These relate to the Microbial Assessment Category (MAC), which detects levels of bacteria called enterococci to assess the risk of illness as determined in accordance with the Guidelines for Managing Risks in Recreational Water (NHMRC 2008).
+Grades relate to the Microbial Assessment Category (MAC), which detects levels of enterococci bacteria in the water to assess the risk of illness as determined in accordance with the Guidelines for Managing Risks in Recreational Water ( ).

-In 2016–17, 84% of the 250 swimming locations monitored were graded as 'very good' or 'good'.
-Nearly all ocean beaches (98%) and 73% of estuarine beaches achieved these ratings.
-However, only 43% of lake and lagoon swimming sites and one of the two ocean baths were graded as 'very good' or 'good,' reflecting their lower capability to dilute and flush pollution (Map 20.1).
+In 2019–20, 89% of the 228 swimming locations monitored were graded as 'very good' or 'good'.
+Nearly all ocean beaches (98%), 85% of estuarine beaches and all of five ocean baths achieved these ratings.
+However, only 42% of lake and lagoon swimming sites were graded as 'very good' or 'good,' reflecting their lower capability to dilute and flush pollution (Map 20.1).

-Map 20.1: Beach suitability grades at coastal and estuarine swimming sites in NSW, 2016–17
+Map 20.1: Beach suitability grades at coastal and estuarine swimming sites in NSW 2019–20

-In 2016–17, 80% of Sydney estuarine beaches had low levels of faecal contamination, compared with the 91% of beaches with low levels in 2014–15 and despite variable rainfall conditions.
+In 2019–20, 93% of Sydney estuarine beaches had low levels of faecal contamination, compared with the 80% of beaches with low levels in 2016–17 and despite variable rainfall conditions for both periods.

-Before about 2002, wet weather had a much greater impact on swimming locations in Sydney.
-While 1998–99, 2007–08 and 2010–11 were all wetter years, the levels of enterococci show great improvement over the years:
+The historic trend shows that before 2002, wet weather had a much greater impact on the levels of faecal contamination in swimming locations in Sydney.
+While 1998–99, 2007–08, 2010–11 were all years with heavier rainfall, the percentage of Sydney estuarine beaches with low levels of enterococci greatly improved over these years:

-The significant reductions in bacterial levels at swimming locations in the Sydney region may be attributed to improvements in stormwater and wastewater management over the past 18 years.
-The latest results from 2016–17 indicate the need to improve the management of stormwater inflows to estuaries in urban catchments by continuing to adopt a risk-based approach to reduce the impacts of wet weather overflows from the wastewater network.
+These significant reductions in bacterial levels at swimming locations in the Sydney region may be attributed to improvements in stormwater and wastewater management over the past 21 years, with a suit of strategies including programs to manage stormwater, wet weather overflow prevention (such as the Northside tunnel storage) and most significantly, the commissioning of the Deepwater Ocean Outfalls at North Head, Bondi and Malabar.
+The latest results from 2019–20 indicate the need to further improve the management of stormwater flowing into estuaries in urban catchments by continuing to adopt a risk-based approach to reduce the impacts of wet weather overflows from the wastewater network.

 Estuarine water quality